Martchus/openQA-helper/README.md

 ## Keeping repos up-to-date
 Just execute `openqa-devel-maintain`.
 If the local master or a detetched HEAD is checked out in a repository, the script automatically resets it to the latest state on `origin`.
 So it is assumed that you'll never ever use the local master or a detetched HEAD to do modifications!
-Configure and make are for os-autoinst are run automatically.
+Configure and make are run for os-autoinst automatically.

 ## Managing databases
 ### Switching between databases conveniently